 CIUS imputation was limited to item non-response for the gender of the respondent, the value of the amount spent on physical goods over the Internet and the value of the amount spent on other services on digital services over the Internet.
 Imputation was used for the respondents for whom the gender was of gender diverse or was missing.
 A gender was randomly assigned in order to respect the proportion of male and female in the population.

 For the value of the amount spent on physical goods and on digital goods and services over the Internet, donor imputation was also used.
 Again, the donor records were chosen from a group of records with similar demographic characteristics, as well as similar Internet shopping behavior.
 The relative imputation rate serves as a data quality indicator.
-The rates for 2018, based on value-weighted estimates are the following: for every $100 spent in online orders for physical goods estimated from the survey, about $9.50 were imputed.
-Similarly with the value of orders for other services, for every $100 spent in online orders for digital services estimated from the survey, $13.30 was imputed.
+The rates for 2022, based on value-weighted estimates are the following: for every $100 spent in online orders for physical goods estimated from the survey, about $28.35 were imputed.
+For the value of amount spent online on peer-to-peer accommodation services, for every $100 spent, $20.11 was imputed.
+Similarly with the value of orders for other services, for every $100 spent in online orders for services estimated from the survey, $24.04 was imputed.
 For the majority of imputed cases, the range of the amount spent by the respondent was known.

 When a probability sample is used, as it was the case for this survey, the principle behind estimation is that each person selected in the sample represents (in addition to himself/herself) several other persons not in the sample.
 For example, in a simple random sample of 2% of the population, each person in the sample represents 50 persons in the population (himself/herself and 49 others).
 The number of persons represented by a given respondent is usually known as the weight or weighting factor.